 Add To Favorites

 What can your class accomplish in 100 days?
-Get to know each other and keep track of what happens at the beginning of your school year—or any 100 days!
+Students get to know each other and keep track of what happens at the beginning of the school year—or any 100 days!

-At the end of your 100 days, celebrate your accomplishments together!
+At the end of the 100 days, students celebrate their accomplishments together!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step